 Typefaces are an actual group of characters.
-Typeface is commonly, albeit mistakenly, referred to as fonts.
+The typeface is common, albeit mistakenly, referred to as fonts.

 Example: Arial, Courier, and Times are all typefaces.

-Now, fonts, on the other hand, are a specific styling and/or size of typefaces.
+On the other hand, fonts are a specific styling and/or size of typefaces.

 Think of it this way:

 “In other words, a typeface is something like a family and fonts are parts of it.
 These two are the main objects which designers and typographers change and transform to create readable and aesthetic typography.
 “UXPlanet

 It’s easy to see why they’re so often confused!